|Monthly Tech-Tip |

 Alternate Names: TiO2

 Although titanium is the strongest white pigment known for many uses, in ceramics the whiteness (and opacity) it imparts to glazes is due to its tendency to crystallize during cooling.
-While titanium dioxide is used in glazes as an opacifier, it is not as effective and easy-to-use as tin oxide or zircon.
-It can be used as an additive to enliven (variegate, crystallize) the color and texture of glazes (rutile works in a similar manner).
-In moderate amounts it encourages strong melts, durable surfaces and rich visual textures.
+While titanium dioxide is used in glazes as an opacifier, it is not as effective and easy to use as tin oxide or zircon.
+It can be used as an additive to enliven (variegate, crystallize) the color and texture of glazes by introducing crystallization.
+Rutile works in a similar manner, typically both become saturated in the melt beyond about 5-6%, producing a dry and unstable glaze surface.
+In moderate amounts, it encourages strong melts, durable surfaces and rich visual textures.

-Titanium is available both as raw and surface treated products.
+Titanium is available both as raw and surface-treated products.
 Non-pigmentary grades flow more freely in the dry state.
-Self opacified enamels are made by adding titanium during smelting to super saturation.
+Self-opacified enamels are made by adding titanium during smelting to supersaturation.
 Upon firing the enamel, the titanium crystallizes or precipitates to produce the opacity.
 Titania is also used in dry process enameling on cast iron appliances for its effect on acid resistance, color and texture.
-In glass, non-pigmentary titanium dioxide increases refractive index, intensifies color.
+In glass, non-pigmentary titanium dioxide increases the refractive index and intensifies color.

 This is a lithium glaze fired at cone 6.
 It has 6% titanium.
 This effect will also work in other types of transparent recipes.
 There should be more blue with slower cooling.
 Mixing some rutile in (e.g. 4 titanium, 2 rutile) should enhance also.
 6% is pushing the edge of how much titanium should be in a recipe.
 Any more, or cooling too slow, could transform the surface into a mass of white crystals (which would be rough and non-functional).
 It is best to manually program firings, the up and down schedules?
 That would make the result consistent no matter how heavily or lightly loaded a kiln is.